uds-psl/coq-library-undecidability/README.md

    * `BPCP`: the _Post correspondence problem_ for Boolean strings;
    * `H10nat`: solvability of single polynomial equation over natural numbers.

-Both of these commands should take considerably less time than the >30min necessary for the full build of the library.
+Any of the above two `make` commands should take considerably less time than the >30min necessary for the full build of the library.

 Notice that the files [`H10/summary.v`](theories/H10/summary.v) and [`H10/standalone.v`](theories/H10/standalone.v) are specific to this release and are not included in the `coq-8.13` branch of the Coq Library of Undecidability Proofs.